 Vision and Will are not Enough

 As someone who has dedicated 20+ years and tens of billions of dollars into philanthropy, Gates is clearly doing his best — with the knowledge and resources he's got — to make the world a better place.
-One could even say that he's casting his dream towards this planet.
+One could even say that he's casting his own dream onto this planet.

-But alas, even if he's not motivated by money, corporate/political influence or ego, and even if he has a strong will to give back and step up for what governments and corporations cannot do, the feasibility of his solutions will would ultimately hinge upon the sustainability of his plans.
+But the truth is, even if he's not motivated by money, corporate/political influence or ego, and even if he has a strong will to give back and step up for what governments and corporations cannot do, the feasibility of his solutions will ultimately hinge upon the sustainability of his plans.

-In that sense, it is almost as if we're back to one of the meta-principles of life, in that "we don't get what we get because we deserve it, but because of cause and effect".
+In that sense, it is almost as if we're back to one of the meta-principles of life, in that "we don't get what we get because we deserve it or not, but because of cause and effect".